sanand0/til/llms.md

   - 32 docs per call: 40s
 - 8 Dec 2024.
 Running embeddings without a GPU is _extremely_ slow.
 It takes ~2.4 seconds per string.
 - 7 Dec 2024.
 ChatGPT uses several unusual unicode characters for citations.
 [Ref](https://github.com/sanand0/openai-conversations/blob/main/private-unicode-control-characters.md)
 - 6 Dec 2024.
+The cost of intelligence is trending to zero.
+How do we plan for this?
+[Logan Kilpatrick](https://x.com/OfficialLoganK/status/1864508209769390238?t=OwjvTL6T55sh6VZGoMBtoQ)
+  - If you are not planning for the price of intelligence to go to zero, the next 3-5 years are going to incredibly disruptive to your business / life.
+  - The important but not stated caveat: consumer willingness to pay for AI is going to go up (a lot).
+It will be fascinating to watch consumer willingness, cost, and the amount of AI being used all move in different directions.
+  - Everyone building things with AI has an economic incentive to limit the amount of AI because of cost, which inherent limits the value prop.
+This will change as intelligence goes up and cost goes down.
+  - What this means is:
+    - **Admin automation**: Administrative tasks vanish into background AI.
+Booking meetings, managing finances, or even planning family activities will require less thought.
+    - **Hyper-personalization**: Individuals get tailor-made everything—from medical advice to product recommendations to daily schedules.
+Systems learn your quirks.
+    - **AI co-brains**: AI co-worker “assistants” support you at any moment.
+Productivity soars in knowledge work.
+“I’ll have my AI follow up” becomes a normal response.
+    - **Humanity valued more**: As AI handles rote tasks, humans move up the value chain, focusing on creativity, empathy, or the “last-mile” decisions.
+    - **New business models**:
+      - AI experts as a service
+      - Embedded AI Solutions
+      - AI micro-services for smart-calls
+      - Distributed AI
+- 6 Dec 2024.
 [Arena Hard](https://huggingface.co/spaces/lmarena-ai/arena-hard-browser) is a set of hard prompts to test LLMs.
 [Here is the code and evaluation](https://github.com/lmarena/arena-hard-auto)
 - 6 Dec 2024.
 LLMs can detect clear outliers easily.
 PROMPT: Which is the outlier in this dataset: (1,7), (2,7), (3,6), (4,6), (5,5), (6,1), (7,5), (8,3), (9,1), (10,1) (ANS: (6,1))
   - 🟢 GPT-4o on ChatGPT gets this.
 GPT-4o Mini on the API gets it too.